mftakhullaziz/spring-clean-arch/README.md

-# 🧼 Java Clean Architecture – Project Structure
+# 🧼 Spring Base Clean Architecture – Project Structure

 This project follows the principles of **Clean Architecture**, aiming to create a maintainable, testable, and scalable system by organizing code into well-defined, independent layers.